Skip to content

 Validators

 Validators define the concrete validation class that a workflow step will call.
 One workflow step uses one validator.
-Validators bundle the technical contract (validation type + provider version), the catalog of signals/derivations the validator exposes, and optional organization-specific extensions (custom validators).
-The platform now ships with five stock validation types:
+Validators bundle the Validibot contract revision, the catalog of step inputs/outputs and derivations the validator exposes, and optional organization-specific extensions (custom validators).
+The platform ships with stock validation types such as:

 • BASIC — no provider backing; authors add assertions manually via the UI.
 These steps still produce rulesets so findings remain auditable, but there is no catalog beyond whatever the assertion references.